 This festival celebrates horticulture and gardening.
 Elaborate topiaries spring up around the park and there are educational opportunities involving caring for the land and how to cultivate a garden.
 Because it is international you will see different types of gardens in the World Showcase.

 This is my favorite time to take a child to Epcot.
 When my kids were younger Epcot was the hardest park for us.
 During the flower and garden festival they set up playgrounds around the World Showcase.
 We could see a little here and there and then they could play at the playground.

 The most popular of all the festivals, Food and Wine, strongly emphasizes the preparation of elevated food and complimenting the flavors by pairing dishes with a specific beverage.
 Even the table service restaurants around Epcot create special menus in celebration, and some even hold special cooking demonstrations with the meals.
 You might even manage to catch a celebrity chef in action or live music!

 I highly recommend trying out one of the restaurants for a food and wine pairing for one of your meals or taking a cooking class.

-This event can get a little expensive.
+This event can get a little expensive since all the countries in Epcot participate.
 If you wine and dine all the way around the World Showcase having a drink here or there or just one bite in each country you will spend quite a bit of money.